palakparmartntra/readme_file_format/module_readme.md

 ### setup.py

-for setup this module.
+for setup of this module.

-## module setup guide

-here, you can specify every step of setup this module or use this module.